 It implies that the disk might be in an anomalous position.
 Occasionally no care is required unless the sounds cause pain.
 On the affected side, face and mouth can swell.
 The jaw-lock in a wide-open position (indicating dislocation), or it may not open entirely at all.

 The lower jaw can also deviate to one side at the opening.
-Some people may experience preferring one or the other painful side by opening the jaw unpleasantly.
+Some people experience unpleasantness when they open their jaw.
 Such shifts can be abrupt.

-Plus, they’ll test the bite and look for facial muscle problems.
-The dentist takes X-rays of full-face so that he/she can see the jaws, temporomandibular joints, and teeth to rule out other issues.
-Other tests may be needed, such as magnetic resonance imaging (MRI) or computer tomography (CT).
+Our dentist will take X-rays of full-face to see the jaws, temporomandibular joints, and teeth, so to rule out other issues.
+Other tests which we will conduct include magnetic resonance imaging (MRI) or computer tomography (CT).

-The MRI shows if the TMJ disk is in the correct position when your jaw is moving.
+The MRIwill show if the TMJ disk is in the correct position when your jaw is moving.
 A CT scan shows the joint’s bony detail.

-For further diagnosis and treatment, you can be referred to an oral surgeon at Dr. Amal AlQedrah Medical Centre.
-The doctor specializes in surgery and can determine TMJ causes leading to the entire area of the nose, mouth, and jaw.
+For further diagnosis and treatment, we can also refer you to our oral surgeon at Dr. Amal AlQedrah Medical Centre.
+Our specialist doctor in surgery will determine your TMJ causes to the entire area of the nose, mouth, and jaw.

-Occasional pain is standard in the jaw joint or chewing muscles, and may not be a cause of concern.
-See the best doctor at Dr. Amal AlQedrah Medical Center Sharjah if you have severe pain, or if it doesn’t go away.
+Occasional pain is standard in the jaw joint or when chewing, and may not be a cause of concern.
+We provide great care and expert services Dr. Amal AlQedrah Medical Center Sharjah.

-If it hurts to open and close the mouth, or if you have trouble swallowing food, you can also see Dr. Amal’s clinic healthcare professionals who will analyze TMJ causes and provide satisfactory results and treatment.
+If it hurts to open and close the mouth, or if you have trouble swallowing food, set up an appointment at Dr. Amal’s clinic healthcare professionals.
+We analyze the TMJ causes to give you satisfactory results and effective treatment plan.

 Experts strongly advocate using the most reversible, restrictive therapies available.
 Conservative procedures should not penetrate, or require surgery to the eye, lip, or joint tissues.